Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.Develop a custom monitoring and logging solution using Databricks Notebooks.
 Design a notebook that runs periodically to fetch job run history data from the Databricks API and store it in a dedicated database or data lake.
 Implement data transformation and aggregation processes within the notebook to derive meaningful insights, such as average job duration, task success rates, and resource utilization.
 Leverage Databricks visualization libraries to create interactive and customizable dashboards for monitoring and analysis.

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-It suggests integrating Databricks with third-party logging and monitoring programs like Prometheus and Grafana.
-By using the Databricks API and custom connectors to export job run metrics and logs to these systems, it is possible to take advantage of the sophisticated querying and visualization features provided by these systems.
-This choice offers complete monitoring dashboards, notifications, and anomaly detection tools.
-The ability of external systems to handle large amounts of log data and offer real-time insights is also highlighted.
-The integration with well-known monitoring systems ensures the compatibility and access to a robust ecosystem of features and community support.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 This option suggests implementing a custom log aggregation mechanism and configuring the Databricks job to gather thorough logs while running.
 The process of obtaining logs from the Databricks API and storing them in a separate logging database adds complexity, even though enabling verbose logging can provide more in-depth information.
 It necessitates the creation of unique dashboards for monitoring and custom log parsing methods.
 In comparison to other options, this one may demand more manual labor and upkeep.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 The focus here is on utilizing the built-in Databricks job run history feature and Databricks Delta Lake for storing the log data.
 It recommends generating reports for monitoring and analysis using Databricks SQL.
 Although this option effectively uses Databricks' capabilities, it is only compatible with the platform's built-in features.
 In comparison to external monitoring and logging systems, it might not offer the same degree of flexibility or sophisticated querying and visualization capabilities.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
+It suggests integrating Databricks with third-party logging and monitoring programs like Prometheus and Grafana.
+By using the Databricks API and custom connectors to export job run metrics and logs to these systems, it is possible to take advantage of the sophisticated querying and visualization features provided by these systems.
+This choice offers complete monitoring dashboards, notifications, and anomaly detection tools.
+The ability of external systems to handle large amounts of log data and offer real-time insights is also highlighted.
+The integration with well-known monitoring systems ensures the compatibility and access to a robust ecosystem of features and community support.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 This option suggests using Databricks Notebooks to create a personalized monitoring and logging system.
 The implementation of the monitoring solution might involve more manual work even though it permits retrieving job run history data from the Databricks API and performing data transformation and aggregation within the notebook.
 It depends on creating unique dashboards with Databricks visualization libraries, which might not provide the same level of adaptability and customization as specialized visualization tools.
 Though it might not offer the same level of sophistication as external monitoring and logging systems, this option may be appropriate for particular use cases where a custom solution is required.

-**Question 57: Monitoring and Logging A data engineering team is responsible for managing a large-scale data processing environment using Databricks.
+**Question 57: A data engineering team is responsible for managing a large-scale data processing environment using Databricks.
 One day, they notice a sudden drop in the performance of their data processing jobs, and they suspect that a specific issue might be causing this problem.
 They opt to use Ganglia metrics to look into and find the source of the problem.
 Which of the following Ganglia metrics would be most helpful in detecting and diagnosing this specific issue?**

 Options: